dojo/widget-core/README.md

 registry.define(INJECTED_THEME_KEY, ThemeInjectorBase);
 ```

-Once this is defined any themeable widgets without an explicit `theme` property will be controlled via the theme set within the `themeInjectorContext`.
+Once this theme injector is defined, any themeable widgets without an explicit `theme` property will be controlled via the theme set within the `themeInjectorContext`.
 To change the theme simply call `themeInjectorContext.set(myNewTheme);` and all widgets that are using the injected theme will be updated to the new theme.

-To make this even easier `Themeable` exports a helper function wraps the behaviour defined above and returns the context, with a parameter for the `theme` and an optional `registry` to that the injector will be defined in.
+To make this even easier, `Themeable` exports a helper function wraps the behavior defined above and returns the context, with a parameter for the `theme` and an optional `registry` for the injector to be defined.
 If a `registry` is not provided then the global `registry` is used.

 ```ts
 // Uses global registry